 I was like, okay, promise, I didn’t use it.
 As soon as she left threw the cane, I’m not going to use this thing.
 About 10 minutes later, I went to get something to drink out of the kitchen.
 And when I say I fell terribly, I fell so bad.
 I fell back.
 And I just remember being on the floor looking up at the ceiling thinking, how did I get to this point?
 Like, what happened?

-You should have got one of those pimped up canes you know one of those ones that like some dude you know, dressed in a massive overcoat, you know that’s purple or something would wear you know.
+You should have got one of those pimped-up canes you know one of those that like some dude you know, dressed in a massive overcoat, you know that’s purple or something would wear you know.

 I you know what, you know what I needed.
-I needed one of the pimp cane with the big hat with a feather sticking out of it.
+I needed one of the pimp’s cane with a big hat with a feather sticking out of it.
 That would have been it you know, and maybe like platform shoes.
 That would have been the look.

-Those guys they just they just rock that cane you know you needed to get a different mindset about what your cane was doing.
+Those guys just rock that cane you know you needed to get a different mindset about what your cane was doing.
 You should have had it as an accessory, not as a walking tool.

 Yeah, it’s some kind of a magnetism thing.
-So I would find that when I’d go to the shopping center, or the shopping mall, I would get knocked into by more people than ever in my life.
+So I would find that when I’d go to the shopping center or the shopping mall, I would get knocked into by more people than ever in my life.
 We’re talking about three weeks out of surgery, sorry, three months out of surgery, again, fresh scar, all that stuff.
 And then just people running into me all the time.
-And me trying to work out like how did I become magnetized to every single person who’s not paying attention to where they’re walking right now.
+And me trying to work out how I became magnetized to every single person who’s not paying attention to where they’re walking right now.

-If you’ve had a stroke, and you’re in recovery, you’ll know what a scary and confusing time and can be, you’re likely to have a lot of questions going through your mind.
+If you’ve had a stroke, and you’re in recovery, you’ll know what a scary and confusing time can be, you’re likely to have a lot of questions going through your mind.
 Like, how long will it take to recover?
-Will I actually recover?
-What things should I void in case I make matters worse, doctors will explain things, but obviously because you’ve never had a stroke before, you probably don’t know what questions to ask.
+Will I recover?
+What things should I void in case I make matters worse, doctors will explain things, but, because you’ve never had a stroke before, you probably don’t know what questions to ask.

 The best version of myself that I’ve ever been.
-And I also think that we have a little bit of a cheat code, because we know what it’s like to come this close to not being here.
-So when I see when I think about the things I stressed out about prior when I see people get stuck on these really just ridiculous things.
+And I also think that we have a little bit of a cheat code because we know what it’s like to come this close to not being here.
+So when I see when I think about the things I stressed out about prior when I see people get stuck on these just ridiculous things.
 I’m like, wow, why are you focused on them like, oh, I used to be that, you know, I think we know that that’s we can save our mental bandwidth which isn’t a whole lot.
-Most of the time, for the things that are truly important.
+Most of the time, for the truly important things.